hakai-here/Notes/docs/linux/command/usermod.md

 ## Adding Users to Groups
-magine you have a Linux server where you need to give specific users special permissions.
+Imagine you have a Linux server where you need to give specific users special permissions.
 This is where usermod comes in handy.
 You can add a user to an existing group using this command:

 ```bash
 sudo usermod -aG <group-name> <username>